Arachni/arachni-ui-web/README.md

 To run from source you first need to setup a [development environment](https://github.com/Arachni/arachni/wiki/Development-environment).

+**After** you've setup a [development environment](https://github.com/Arachni/arachni/wiki/Development-environment), run the following to checkout the source code of the `experimental` branch and resolve its dependencies:

     git clone https://github.com/Arachni/arachni-ui-web
     cd arachni-ui-web
     git checkout experimental